Visiting Wat Mangkon: What to Know About Bangkok's Main Chinese Temple

 Take Photos

-For photography enthusiasts, Wat Mangkon temple is a dream.
+For photography enthusiasts, Mangkon Kamalawat temple is a dream.
 I was able to snap away with my Sony A6000 without any issues, as long as I respected the space of those in prayer.
 The unique architecture and the myriad deities provide countless opportunities for photographs.

 Explore the Area